senzing-garage/senzing-up/README.md

 [senzing-up.sh](senzing-up.sh) performs:

 1. Creates a folder that will contain all artifacts.
+    1. Meaning: Simply delete the folder to uninstall.
 1. Installs the latest version of `senzingapi` and `senzingdata` into the folder.
     1. If folder contains earlier version of Senzing, it will be non-destructively updated.
 1. Creates shell scripts for use with Senzing Docker containers.
     1. Details in [senzing-environment](https://github.com/Senzing/senzing-environment).
-1. Loads Senzing Model with "Truth Set".
+1. Loads Senzing Model with an example "Truth Set".
 1. Launches the Senzing API Sever and Senzing Entity Search web application using a local SQLite database.

 ### Contents